Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/src/MigrationGuide.md

 ### The client

 To provide a more intuitive experience, the top-level client to query logs was renamed to `LogsQueryClient` from `OperationalInsightsDataClient`. `LogsQueryClient` can be authenticated using Azure AD.
-This client is the single entry point to execute a single query or a batch of queries.
+This client is the single entry point to execute a single Kusto query or a batch of Kusto queries.

 #### Consistency